CHC33021 Certificate III in Individual Support (Ageing)

 Entry Requirements

-This course is delivered classroom based two days per week.
+The Certificate III in Individual Support Ageing course is delivered in a classroom-based format, two days per week.

 Resource Fee: $100.74

-• a bridging visa E holder (subclasses 050 and 051) who has made a valid application for a visa subclass 785 or 790;
+- holder of a Bridging Visa E (subclasses 050 and 051) where the visa holder has made a valid application for a visa of subclass 785 or 790;

-• Afghan citizens who are holders of a visa sub-class 449; or
+- Afghan citizens who are holders of a visa subclass 449, and